jakobringler/blog/content/notes/ML Sketching.md

 The project builds on top of the [[notes/Tower Sketcher|Tower Sketcher]] demo I created in 2022 for my [[notes/ML Castles|ML Castles]] bachelor's project by adding [[notes/Principal Component Analysis|PCA]] into the mix.
 Also it is now running end to end inside of Houdini without having to write any code yourself, which makes it much more approachable!
 ## General Idea

-The high level goal is pretty clear: control geometry generation using a canvas style drawing UI as user input.
+The high level goal is controlling geometry generation using a canvas style drawing UI.
 The main problem here is that it is super hard (to impossible) to predict proper topology or even meshes at all.
 Neural networks like grid-like data topology as inputs/outputs.

 Shapes like arrays, images or voxel volumes work well.
 Any one of these with a fixed size can be used as input or output for training relatively easily.
 Houdini's procedural workflows come in very handy here: We can create an HDA or other type of generator setup that builds our desired object.
 What we then want the ML model to learn is to map from a silhouette drawing to the parameters that drive the generator to produce the correct object procedurally.